Dimterion/How-to-start-create-react-app/README.md

-# Name of the project
+# How to start Create React App

-Some information about the project
+A simple Create React App page that stores [this article](https://link.medium.com/qlB2TaPhfsb) from Medium.

 ## Made with

-Create React App
+Create React App, Prettier